lpc-rs/lpc-pac/lpc845/SVD_ISSUES.md

 # SVD issues
 Found by diffing with the patch lpc82x.svd & comparing differences with the manual

-## GENERAL
-- TODO is I2C2 interrupt with 21 there?
-- TODO is I2C3 interrupt with 22 there?
-## MRT
-- TODO In the svd file there is a modcfg register, that doesn't exist in the RM
 ## SWM
 - TODO The PINASSIGN registers are defined two times, the second time with the name PINASSIGN_DATA and different field names.
 Not sure what to do about this.
   (They have an alternateGroup tag)
-- TODO PINEBALE0 has some bits that are defined by faim.
-Unclear what the reset value should be.
-In the svd they are 0
 ## DAC
 - TODO check
 ## ADC
 - TODO Check Until SEQ_CTRL field
-- TODO SEQ_GDAT has some undefined data & the data registers, check resetMask
-- TODO TRM Reset mask is wrong
 ## CMP
 - The reset value of CTRL in the datasheet has two different definitons.
   In the resetMask this field is ignored